 Mooch along the canal to Rue de la Grange aux Belles and pop into Bleuet Coquelicot, a teeny convent-turned-florist where greenery, flowers and tropical plants have colonised the building’s 17th-century tiling and murals.
 Continue two doors down, to the trendy Ten Belles coffee shop, and perch on one of the funky painted wooden stools that pepper the pavement outside this narrow, open-fronted café.
 Enjoy excellent Guatemalan and Honduran coffee, blended at Paris coffee star Thomas Lehoux’s roastery, Brulerie Belleville, with a savoury cheese and chorizo bun before a brisk fifteen minute walk back to the Eurostar.
 We have a map of fab places to drink in Paris while you’re there, check it out.

-Food and culture dates
+Food and culture dates in London

 Tate Britain exhibition and lunch at Rex Whistler restaurant

 Hop along to Tate Britain to take a the works of one of some of the greatest the artists, then carry on your art analysis at the museum restaurant, Rex Whistler.
 A mural painted in 1927 wraps the room, depicting a group on an expedition in search of exotic meats, providing a fun talking point for your meal.